 Uptime percentages for the three sites were as given below:

 - 99.99% (6 minutes of downtime in 6 months)

 - 99.98% (9 minutes of downtime)

 On their website, GoDaddy guarantees only 99.9% uptime.
 As you can see, it was always above that in my tests.

 The shared server could handle up to three concurrent users on a WordPress site (w/o caching) while keeping the response time below 1 second.
 The response time increased steadily and timeouts started to occur when 35 users tried to connect simultaneously.

 Since WordPress consumes a lot of server resources, I tested again with caching on.
 This time, the server handled everything like a breeze.

-As a budget shared host, the basic plans gives only 512MB of RAM and 1 CPU.
-So, I have noticed some issues while running resource intensive plugins like Duplicator.
+As a budget shared host, the basic plans give only 512MB of RAM and 1 CPU.
+So, I have noticed some issues while running resource-intensive plugins like Duplicator.
 Backup plugins like these try to create huge SIP files while taking site snapshots.
-Occassionally, this can cause your shared server to run out of memory and CPU.
+Occasionally, this can cause your shared server to run out of memory and CPU.

 |Without Caching||With Caching|